Calibrating LLM Confidence by Probing Perturbed Representation Stability: Discussion

 \textbf{CCPS Excels in Both Calibration and Discrimination.} \quad A significant finding is the ability of CCPS to simultaneously achieve strong calibration (low ECE and Brier scores) and high discriminative power (high AUCPR and AUROC), as evidenced in Table \ref{tab:performance_metrics}.
 This contrasts with observations for some baselines; for instance, while LitCab often demonstrates good discrimination, its ECE can be variable, particularly with certain LLM families (e.g., Qwen models).
 Conversely, Calibration Tuning (CT) generally achieves good ECE but can lag in discriminative metrics compared to CCPS.
 Our method's dual strength suggests that the features extracted from internal perturbation trajectories effectively capture signals relevant to both the reliability and the correctness of an LLM's answer.

 \textbf{The CCPS Framework Provides an Efficient and Scalable Approach to Confidence Estimation.} \quad CCPS is designed to be lightweight.
 Once features are extracted, the confidence estimation model itself consists of relatively small MLPs or CNNs (as detailed in Appendix \ref{app:ccps_architecture}), making its training and inference efficient.
-This contrasts with methods like CT which, despite using LoRA, require fine-tuning larger portions of the base LLM and can be resource-intensive (e.g., CT reportedly takes $\sim$4 GPU days on an NVIDIA V100).
+Specifically for our OE models, the convolutional architecture proves to be an effective design choice; a Token Masking Impact Analysis (detailed in Appendix \ref{app:token_importance}) demonstrates that the model successfully learns to prioritize semantically meaningful tokens by being significantly more sensitive to content words than to grammatical filler words, all within a compact architecture.
+This efficiency contrasts sharply with methods like CT, which, despite using LoRA, require fine-tuning larger portions of the base LLM and can be resource-intensive (e.g., CT reportedly takes $\sim$4 GPU days on an NVIDIA V100).
 Furthermore, CCPS avoids some scalability concerns present in other methods.
 For example, LitCab's projection layer size (hidden\_dim $\times$ vocabulary\_size) can become very large for LLMs with extensive vocabularies, and its reliance on multiple negative samples per question for its contrastive learning imposes specific data curation requirements.
 CCPS, on the other hand, uses more compact projection networks and only requires labels of correctness for the LLM's generated answers.